On-Demand Options

 NFPA - National Federation of Paralegal Associations

-This webinar is open to the public and is designed to qualify for 6.0 CLE hours, including 1.0 ethics hour, for paralegals in New Hampshire.
+This webinar is open to the public and is designed to qualify for 6.5 CLE hours for paralegals in New Hampshire.
 Paralegal certification is not required to participate in this course.

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).